-We admit approximately 250 babies per year from our local delivery and post natal wards as well as accepting babies back to Scarborough that have had a period of care / treatment in other units.
+We admit approximately 250 babies per year from our local delivery and post natal wards as well as repatriating babies back to Scarborough that have had a period of care / treatment in other hospitals.

 What to bring for your baby?

-Please bring along nappies and either cotton wool or baby wipes to SCBU for your baby.
-These will be stored in the cupboard under your baby’s incubator/cot
+Please bring along nappies and either cotton wool or water wipes to SCBU for your baby.
+These will be stored in the cupboard under your baby’s incubator/cot.